dynamsoft-docs/capture-vision-docs/parameters/reference/document-normalizer-task-settings/corner-angle-range.md

         <td><b>Default Value</b><br>110</td>
     </tr>
     <tr>
+        <td><b>Remarks</b><br>Please ensure that all interior angles of the target quadrilateral fall within the specified value range.
-        <td><b>Remarks</b><br>The sum of MinValue and MaxValue should be 180.
-If the input values doesn't meet the requirement, an error will be raised.
+        <br>If the setting values doesn't meet the requirement ranges, an error will be raised.
         </td>
     </tr>
 </table>